 There’s an old saying that, “two heads are better than one”.
 Teamwork has been proven time and again to produce superior results.
-It is the basis for many successful methods like RCM, PMR/O, RCFA, Total Productive Maintenance (TPM) and various quality improvement programs like Six Sigma.
-The importance of your people has already been stressed.
-Choosing excellence goes beyond that – the use of self organized teams brings the best out of your people, delivers enhanced productivity and superior results.
+It is the basis for many successful methods like RCM-R, PMR/O, RCFA, Total Productive Maintenance (TPM) and various quality improvement programs like Six Sigma.
+The various methods that help us while Choosing Excellence depend on a foundation of teamwork.
+Beyond facilitated teamwork, self-organized teams are even more effective.

 Smaller teams tend to be more effective than larger ones provided they have sufficient breadth of depth of knowledge within the team.
 When our “teams” are really just large groups or departments they need more formal management structures and processes to remain effective.
 If you’ve got a group that’s larger than 150 people, it’s beyond the limits of functional informality.
 Formal structure and processes become necessary.
 I’ve noticed that smaller organizations tend to be quite flexible and perform well without formal structures and rigid processes – the relationships they all have sustain performance.
 But larger organizations can’t get away with it.

 Some organizations are based on this figure, keeping the number of people in an operational unit (e.g.: a plant) below 150.
 Small teams and less formal organizations don’t need, nor do they rely on “command and control” to get things done.
 In a small group, someone exerting too much control may be seen as bossy or overly-controlling.
 Command and control actually stifles initiative, creativity, and ultimately harms productivity.
 Larger groups struggle with those.
 If they are informal, they become chaotic.
 If they are highly structured, they are stifled.